 100 The World of Biology (4)

 An introduction to biology.
 Provides an overview of the study of life, including how biology affects our daily lives, including such topics as biodiversity, genetic engineering, and problems associated with the expanding human population.
 Designed for non-science majors. $50 lab fee.
-Offered each semester.
+Offered every semester.

 130 Principles of Biology I: Ecology and Evolution (4)

 An introduction to the biological sciences.
 Topics include ecology, Darwinian evolution, population genetics, speciation, the origin of life, animal form and function, animal behavior, and biological conservation.
 Designed for students intending to pursue a major in biology, EES or ENVS.
-Offered each fall.
+Offered every fall.

 132 Principles of Biology II: Cell Biology and Genetics (4)